UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Instead, the Pulse-Button BE the next-level button. (including visuals)
 - The player should receive $10 for every round completed early.
-- (Make sure to buffer the cash, so the player can see how much they get) "Ok but what about the 9-ball?"
+- (Make sure to buffer the cash, so the player can see how much they get)
+- also could create items: "Only activates on the final round!"
+(Mineral mirror/shield item???)
+- Ghost-knife, Moon-knife, etc will need buffs
+"Ok but what about the 9-ball?"
 --> the 9 ball should be changed, instead of costing $60 to progress, there should just be a slot somewhere that subtracts $60 on level-up